Foix: Markets and fairs

 There are two weekly markets in the town.
 On Tuesdays, between 7.30 am and 1.30 pm, there is a small market for local food producers at the main covered market, the Halle aux Grains.
 The main market on Fridays sells local agricultural produce, food, craft and various other products.
-It occupies the wide central reservation of the main thoroughfare, the Allees de Vilotte, the neighbouring Halle aux Grains, and has a mainly organic produce section a couple of hundred yards away, at the Square of Saint-Volusien, where there is a smaller covered market.
+It occupies the wide central reservation of the main thoroughfare, the Allées de Vilotte, the neighbouring Halle aux Grains, and has a mainly organic produce section a couple of hundred yards away, at the Square of Saint-Volusien, where there is a smaller covered market.

-Arts

-The Estive arts centre in Foix, houses an Art et Essai cinema and is the local branch of the Scène National theatre, which hosts musical and theatrical performances of international standard.
-It supports more than 40 events in and around the town, including the Résistances annual film festival.

-Foix also has an annual Jazz festival, an annual African Arts festival and market "Ingénieuse Afrique", and a medieval festival.
-There is an open-air theatre that puts on various performances during the summer, including historical plays, son et lumière events and equestrian displays.

 International relations

 Foix is twinned with the following places: